 What is Like-Farming?

-Like-farming is a manipulative strategy where fraudsters develop emotionally charged posts, like those about missing out on persons, to get engagement.
+Like-farming is a trick used by fraudsters.
+They create emotional posts, like those about missing people, to get more engagement.
 The objective is to generate likes, shares, and comments to increase the post's reach.

 Once a post gains traction, the fraudster modifies it to include malicious links or ads that exploit the audience's trust.
 These links can set up malware, take individual information, or promote unassociated material, making it a tool for scams.

-These scams can divert attention far from real missing out on persons cases, making it harder for police to concentrate on real emergencies.
+These scams can distract from real missing person cases.
+This makes it harder for police to focus on true emergencies.
 Additionally, they develop skepticism among the public, making people more hesitant of genuine alerts.

 2 Perfect Wife: The Mysterious Disappearance of Sherri Papini